css459/energy-demand-and-pollution/README.md

 the required features and date range.
 All loading and cleaning is handled by this package, and done so efficiently such that only the required data is loaded into memory.

+## `etl.petroleumdata`

+This package controls making and processing PetroleumData datasets by specifying date ranges, adding and removing columns based on use case, etc. This package handles the loading of the petroleum data and creation of new columns.

 # Package Layout: `model`